abuiles/drafts/xdr-tutorial/xdr.md

 ## Basic Block Size

-XDR requires each block of data to have a minimum number of bytes.
+XDR requires each data block to have a minimum number of bytes.
 All items require a multiple of four bytes (or 32 bits) of data.
 If the bytes needed to contain the data are not a multiple of four, then zero bytes are added to the item to make the total byte count a multiple of